vinayakkini101/279-Assignment-1/README.md

-# 279-Assignment-1
+# 279-Assignments

+Assignment - 1
-Implemented privilege separation using fork and setuid()
+Implemented privilege separation using fork and setuid() and dropping privileges for the nobody user

+Assignment - 2
+Added code to re-exec the server’s child process after forking

 Vinayak Kini